NVIDIA/sentiment-discovery/README.md

 ## Open Questions
 The best research work often leaves the reader with more questions than it answers.
 Here's some of the questions we thought of while reproducing this work and are now working on as a result.
  * Waiting for long training runs to end can be frustrating.
 How can we improve the speed and scalability of our system without sacrificing convergence/performance?
  * Sentiment is more black and white than good/bad, it's much more nuanced and a result of multiple factors.
-What are the other neurons in our sentiment classification weights detecting?
+What are the other significant neurons according to our sentiment classification weights detecting?
 What other discriminitive language tasks would these features do well on?
    * More generally, what other tasks could unsupervised language modeling at scale be used for?
+Discriminative or not.
  * Our model learned sentiment because it was a relevant piece of information for reconstruction of product reviews, not because it was told to learn sentiment.
 In our case we even found that it actually learned negative sentiment.
 In an ideal scenario we would have the ability to supervise/force our model to learn/learn about a specific characteristic, such as author frustration.
-  * Given a task we want to transfer to, how can we use performance on that task to regularize what our model learns about language?
+   * Given a target transfer task, how can performance on that task be used to regularize what the model learns about language?
  * The performance of the model on sentiment transfer seems to have a slight dependence on the most recently trained examples from our dataset.
 Due to this dependence on data, we'd ideally like to fine tune our model to a subset of data that is relevant to the task being transferred to.
    * With this in mind, given a specific subset of data, how can we fine-tune our language model to the specified data without losing the general language properties of the larger corpus?

 ## Setup
 ### Install